Naton1/jvm-explorer/README.md

 * Must attach to a JVM that supports the Java Attach API

 Note: this uses the Java Attach API, so any limitations that come with that will apply here.

+## Project Principles

+* Maintain a simple and easy-to-use interface
+* Take advantage of attaching to running JVMs - this is not a traditional GUI decompiler

 ## Possible Enhancements